 Red Hills, Tasmania

 Situated on Western Creek, Montana Falls is a wide by not very tall waterfall accessible from Long Ridge Regional Reserve on Leonards Road in Montana (near Deloraine in northern Tasmania).
-It is somewhat a seasonal waterfall, best viewed between July and October when rainfall and snowfall is optimal in this region.
+It is somewhat a seasonal waterfall, best viewed between July and October when rainfall and snowfall is optimal in this region, though it does retain some water year round.

 Although access to the waterfall is in a Regional Reserve (which is public property), the other side of the creek is private property.
 Under no circumstances should the river be crossed.